gagle/node-rwd/README.md

 /home/user1/dir
 ```

-You probably expect the path `/home/user1/dir`.
-If you execute the main script with a relative path like the above example, very bad things could happen and it's nearly impossible to detect why your code is not working as expected.
+If you execute the main script with a relative path like the above example (`$ node dir/app.js`), very bad things could happen and it's nearly impossible to detect why your code is not working as expected.
+This is a _feature_ found on all the programming languages because it's a thing related with the OS, not the programming language.

 `node dir/app` behaves different than `cd dir && node app`.